 If you’re 50 or over, the American Cancer Society recommends having this test in addition to stool tests, every 5 years to screen for colorectal cancer.
 Your doctor may also recommend other colon cancer screening methods such as colonoscopy.

 Be sure to tell your doctor about any medications you take.
 Also tell your doctor about any health conditions you may have.

 Ask your doctor about the risks of the test.
 These include bleeding and bowel puncture.

-Your rectum and colon must be empty for the test, so be sure to follow the diet and bowel prep instructions exactly.
+Your rectum and colon must be empty for the test, so be sure to follow the diet and bowel prep instructions.
 Otherwise the test may need to be rescheduled.

 The test is done in the doctor’s office or in a hospital endoscopy unit.
 You may wear a gown or a drape over your lower body.

-The doctor performs a digital rectal exam to check for anal and rectal problems.
+The doctor does a digital rectal exam to check for anal and rectal problems.
 The rectum is lubricated and the scope inserted.

 You may have a feeling similar to needing to have a bowel movement.
 You may also feel pressure when air is pumped into the colon This is done so that the doctor can get a better view.
-It’s okay to pass gas during the procedure.
+It’s expected that you will pass gas during the procedure.